Textiles, Apparel, Footwear and Travel Goods

 ** Certain leather footwear (HS 6403-6405) is subject to the Tariff Quota (TQ) system.
 That is, a lower tariff rate (primary rate) is assessed on import quantities within the limits of the annual tariff quota and a higher rate (secondary rate) is assessed on import quantities in excess of the tariff quota.

-For more detailed tariff information, see the following webpages: the Japan Customs Tariff webpage (Use "WTO" column); the Japan Tariff Association webpage, click on "Japan's Customs Tariff Schedule as May 1, 2014" (or latest date) or click on the direct link; or the Current Situation of Schedules of Members on the World Trade Organization website.
+For more detailed tariff information, see the following webpages: the Japan Customs Tariff webpage (Use "WTO" column); the Japan Tariff Association webpage, click on "Japan's Customs Tariff Schedule as of May 1, 2014" (or latest date) or click on the direct link; or the Current Situation of Schedules of Members on the World Trade Organization website.

 Additional Import Taxes and Fees--A 5 percent consumption tax (general excise tax) is levied on all goods sold in Japan.
 The consumption tax is assessed on the c.i.f. value of the product plus the import duty.